Epididymis: Inflammation

 An inflammation of the epididymis is called epididymitis.
 It is much more common than testicular inflammation, termed orchitis.

 Surgical removal

-Epididymotomy is the placing of an incision into the epididymis and is sometimes considered as a treatment option for acute suppurating epididymitis.
+Epididymotomy is the placement of an incision into the epididymis and is sometimes considered a treatment option for acute suppurating epididymitis.

-Epididymectomy is the surgical removal of the epididymis sometimes performed for post-vasectomy pain syndrome and for refractory cases of epididymitis.
+Epididymectomy is the surgical removal of the epididymis, sometimes performed for post-vasectomy pain syndrome and for refractory cases of epididymitis.

 Epididymectomy is also performed for sterilization on some male animals of livestock species so they can be used to detect estrus in females ready for artificial insemination.

 Other animals

 The epididymis is present in male reptiles, birds, mammals, and cartilaginous fish.
 The caput epididymidis is fused to the testis in eutherian mammals, but not in marsupials.

-In reptiles, there is an additional canal between the testis and the head of the epididymis and which receives the various efferent ducts.
+In reptiles, there is an additional canal between the testis and the head of the epididymis, which receives the various efferent ducts.
 This is, however, absent in all birds and mammals.